 You can enable a preonline check of a failover IP address to protect against network partitioning.
-The check pings a service group's configured IP address to verify it is not already in use.
+The check pings a service group's configured IP address to verify that it is not already in use.
 If it is, the service group is not brought online.

-A second check verifies the system is connected to its public and private networks.
+A second check verifies that the system is connected to its public network and private network.
 If the system receives no response from a broadcast ping to the public network and a check of the private networks, it determines the system is isolated and does not bring the service group online.

-To enable the preonline IP check
+To enable the preonline IP check, do one of the following:

-Move the preonline trigger script from the sample triggers directory into the triggers directory:
+■ If preonline trigger script is not already present, copy the preonline trigger script from the sample triggers directory into the triggers directory:

 '''

-cp /opt/VRTSvcs/bin/sample triggers/preonline ipc
+cp /opt/VRTSvcs/bin/sample triggers/VRTSvcs/preonline ipc

 /opt/VRTSvcs/bin/triggers/preonline

 '''